sam-ludlow/mame-api/README.md

 NOTE: No response schemas are present in the swagger, just look at the body, not the mantelpiece.

+### Authentication & Security
+All endpoints are currently anonymous, they do not require authentication.

+CORS Access control is as permissive as possible. __Access-Control-Allow-Origin: *__

 ## Concept
 After working with a Node.js API for 2 years commercially, with no prior JS experience, I kind of liked it and wanted to build something on my own terms.